 [Self-Test] Could You Have an Executive Function Deficit?

 Executive function deficit is not synonymous with ADHD, but its symptoms overlap in significant ways.
-Take this self-test and share its results with a specialist to determine if you have weak executive function.
+Take this self-test and share its results with a specialist to determine if you’re experiencing executive dysfunction.

-People with executive function disorder (EFD) often experience time blindness, or an inability to plan for and keep in mind future events that aren’t in the near-term.
+Like those with attention deficit hyperactivity disorder (ADHD or ADD), people with executive dysfunctions often experience time blindness, or an inability to plan for and keep in mind future events that aren’t in the near-term.
 They also have difficulty stringing together actions to meet long-term goals.
 This is not an attention problem in the present tense, but rather a sustained attention problem.

-When a person’s executive functions fail, he has trouble analyzing, planning, organizing, scheduling, and completing tasks.
-People with EFD commonly lack the ability to handle frustration, start and finish tasks, recall and follow multi-step directions, stay on track, self monitor, and balance tasks (like sports and work demands).
+When a person has weak executive functions in certain areas, he or she may have trouble analyzing, planning, organizing, scheduling, and completing tasks.
+People with executive dysfunction and/or commonly lack the ability to handle frustration, start and finish tasks, recall and follow multi-step directions, stay on track, self monitor, and balance tasks (like sports and academic demands).
+Remediating the area of deficit reduces academic or work difficulties.
 If this sounds familiar, take this self-test.

-This self-test is designed to determine whether you show symptoms similar to those of an executive function disorder.
-If you have concerns about possible a executive function disorder see a health professional.
-An accurate diagnosis can only be made through clinical evaluation.
+This self-test is designed to determine whether you show signs of executive dysfunction.
+If you have concerns about executive dysfunction, see a health professional for a thorough evaluation.
 This self-test is for personal use only.